Anabolic steroids – Adon Health Skip to content

 • Osteoporosis in individual cases

-Abuse (without indication, without control):
+Misuse (without indication, without supervision):

-• Bodybuilding, weightlifting, model aesthetics
+• Bodybuilding, strength sports, model aesthetics

-• Doping in competition
+• Doping in competitions

 • Self-medication for libido or self-esteem problems